suffs811/the-terminator/README.md

 - add contents from enum.txt (enumeration data), priv.txt (privilege escalation vector used to gain root privileges), and data_exfil.txt (peristence and target machine data) to .txt and .docx files with headings; use -o to specify desired file name

 # TO DO
-- create vm for learning terminator
+- create vm to help people learn how to use the terminator

 # credit and license
 Copyright (c) 2023 suffs811